Time constraints, the Covid-19 pandemic, and inclement weather all contribute to golfers spending less time on the golf course and more time indoors.

-If you want a more realistic user experience than the R10 graphics afford you, you can subscribe to E6 Connect Software that provides high-quality software and most photo-realistic graphics.
+If you want a more realistic user experience than the R10 graphics afford you, you can subscribe to E6 Connect Software which provides high-quality software and most photo-realistic graphics.

 This is a rather expensive option with a basic 1-year subscription at $300, or an expanded 1-year subscription at $600.
 An alternative is to purchase it outright with a permanent license at $2,500.

 Launch monitors have become all the rage with the introduction of affordable devices below $600.
-Adding the simulation feature is sure to stimulate the market even more and get it into the homes of the average golfer, especially for those unexpected downtimes.
+Adding the simulation feature will stimulate the market even more and get it into the homes of the average golfer, especially for those unexpected downtimes.

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.